oist/LabVIEW_Dockerfiles/README.md

 Instructions given below in places reference the [GoCD Continuous Delivery system](https://www.gocd.org/), but should be useful generally.
 Instructions that are specific to GoCD only are provided in [GoCD specific instructions](./readme_content/GoCD_Specific_Instructions.md).

 Scripts are written using PowerShell for use on Windows, although should in general be possible to execute using PowerShell Core on non-Windows platforms (untested).\
-At present, testing has been done exclusively on a Windows 10 host.
+At present, testing has been done exclusively on a Windows 10 host with HyperV available.

 ## Host OS Requirements